Single Sign-On

 Overview

-Single sign-on (SSO) integrations allow users to access multiple applications with one login credential.
-This type of integration can simplify and improve the user experience for both your clients and advisors, allowing them to seamlessly access data from multiple systems without the need to jump from application to application and recredential.
-Additionally, single sign-on capabilities allow your firm to scale as it grows, accommodating new applications and users without adding complexity to the user’s experience.
-Single sign-on also enhances security by eliminating the need for multiple passwords and can allow firm administrators to centrally manage advisor access and permissions across multiple business platforms.
+An SSO integration is intended to simplify and improve the user experience for both your clients and advisors, allowing them to seamlessly switch between Wealth Access and the other systems they use in their daily workflows.
+SSO also enhances security by eliminating the need for multiple passwords and can allow firm administrators to centrally manage advisor access and permissions across multiple business platforms.

 Real World Solutions